jvandertil/blog/content/posts/2019-12-14_HostWebAppInAzure.md

 And with that you have your ASP.NET Core application running in Azure.

 By default, the application will detect the environment is running in as 'Production'.
-You can change this using an application setting on the WebApp.
+You can change this, and other application settings using the `config appsettings` command.
+For example, to switch the ASP.NET environment to 'Development'.
 ```shell
 az webapp config appsettings set --name $WebAppName \
                                  --resource-group $ResourceGroupName \